islandproblem/islandproblem/essay.md

 <p class="important">If <i>one AGI</i> discovers how to capture resources, then the <i>other AGIs</i> will need to try capturing resources, or be locked out.</p>

-These complexity barriers seem abstract, but they are already happening.
+These complexity barriers may still seem abstract, but they are already happening.

 Companies and countries already capture resources through complex human-level and physical-level barriers.
-Think about financial systems, legal systems, ownership structures, and militaries guarding country borders along with the physical resources inside.
+Think about real estate deals, company acquisitions, museums archiving rare artifacts, and militaries guarding country borders along with the physical resources inside.

 For AGIs, this process may start with *human-level* resources, but AGIs will inevitably race to capture *physical* resources.

+This *physical* endpoint is critical.
+Think back to the idea of **abstraction collapse**.
+With a competitive landscape of AGIs, it will become critical to avoid accommodating human-level resources, and collapse to physical resources — and develop this capability *before* other AGIs that also understand this critical structure.
+This is because physical resources are the "final frontier" of optimization.
+They are what ultimately "win" in this competition of AGI versus AGI.

 But to reconnect this to how *computational* resources are most important, consider how GPUs might be captured: